ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 ### 6.2 Email Data Validator
 MOSIP system, can validate an Email ID based on a defined policy

-Upon receiving a Request to validate an Email ID against the standard Email ID policy, system validate the Email ID against the Standard Email ID format
+Upon receiving a request to validate an Email ID against the standard Email ID policy, system validates the Email ID against the Standard Email ID format

-1. Validate if all required input parameters have been received as listed below for each specific request
+1. Validates if all required input parameters have been received as listed below for each specific request
    * Email ID
-2. Validate if the Email ID contains the minimum no. of characters as configured
+2. Validates if the Email ID contains the minimum no. of characters as configured
-1. Validate if the Email ID contains less than 254 max length
+1. Validates if the Email ID contains less than 254 max length
-1. Validate if the Email ID only contains following characters
+1. Validates if the Email ID only contains following characters
    * Digits 0 to 9
    * Uppercase and lowercase English letters (a–z, A–Z)
    * Characters ! # $ % & ' * + - / = ? ^ _ ` { | }
    * ~ .
-5. Validate if the Email ID contains "@" and domain name within the Email ID.
+5. Validates if the Email ID contains "@" and domain name within the Email ID.
-1. Respond to the source with the result (Valid/Invalid)
+1. Responds to the source with the result (Valid/Invalid)

 Raise an alert in case of listed exceptions (Refer “messages” section)